perfsonar/docs/release_candidates/4.1b1/_sources/FAQ.txt

 ========================================================================================================================================================================================
 **A:** The perfSONAR toolkit sets the TCP congestion control algorithm to htcp.

-Q: How can I add custom rules to IPTables?
+Q: How can I add custom rules to my firewall?
 ========================================================================================================================================================================================
 **A:** See :ref:`manage_security-custom`